Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3InitialSeedRNG.md

 For this section I will be using an example target seed of `7EC88A66`.
 You'll notice that unlike in `Live Battery RS`, this seed is 32-bit or 8 digits - that is because it is the seed of my target spread, as in the actual RNG advancement/state at which my desired target Pokémon appears.<br>

 To obtain a desired Initial Seed from this target seed, we now have to plug it in the `GBA Initial Seeds Finder` tool.
 This is a simple tool that calculates a given number of Initial Seeds that contain your target seed within a certain number of RNG advances, starting with the one that requires fewer advances and listing them in increasing order.<br>
 Open the tool, paste your target seed, and then hit 'Enter'.
 You will then be prompted to input a maximum number of results; type in a number and hit 'Enter' again (I specified 10 results).
-You now have various Initial Seeds that will give you your target after the specified number of advances to pick from!<br>
+You now have various Initial Seeds that will give you your target after the specified number of advances to pick from!
+The tool also creates a simple `seeds.txt` file in the same folder as the app, with all the results it found separated by commas, which will be useful for FRLG.<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Emulator/Images/G3InitialSeedbackSeed.png"/></p><br>

 _**Important Note EMERALD**: Since the RNG process in Emerald always starts in Lilycove City, it is advisable to pick an Initial Seed where the target is far enough, advancements-wise, that it allows you time to reach the target's location._<br>

 _**Important Note FRLG**: Due to the nature of how the RNG process works in FRLG, it's advisable to have a large pool of Initial Seeds to pick from (15+), even if it means our target being in the region of millions or billions of advancements away.
-Further explanation will be provided in the FRLG section._<br><br>
+Further explanation will be provided in the FRLG section._<br>

 Now that we have our desired Initial Seed(s), let's proceed to the section below relevant to the game you're RNGing on!